whensungoesdown/cpu7/README.md

 CPU7 is my seventh CPU project.
 It is still a single-issue pipelined core.
 The goal is to rewrite the modules following OpenSPARC's coding style.
 These modules have also been reorganized into IFU and EXU for the next version of multi-issue and O-o-O.

-At the same time, I wanted the process to be LoongArch based, and I was studying [CHIPLAB](https://gitee.com/loongson-edu/chiplab).
-Therefore CHIPLAB was the starting point of this project.
-However, the datapath and control logic modules are rewritten for the core.
+I wanted the process to be LoongArch based, and I was studying [CHIPLAB](https://gitee.com/loongson-edu/chiplab).
+So CHIPLAB was the starting point of this project.
+The datapath and control logic modules are rewritten.
 Decode, and functional modules such as ALU, and MUL are mostly reused.

 More blogs are kept at:
 - https://whensungoesdown.github.io